Recipe Overview

 Still Need an Instant Pot?

+Lots of reasons to love this recipe.
 This pasta is cheesy, creamy, filling, and so flavorful.
 Would you believe that it only has 425 calories per serving?
-It’s easy to make, it’s nutritious, and you only get one pan dirty.
+It’s easy to make (ready in just half an hour), it’s nutritious, and you only get one pan dirty.
 You really can have it all with this pasta.

+Healthy ingredients.
 To keep this one pan pasta super filling and still nutritious, I use whole wheat pasta, turkey Italian sausage, and lots of spinach.
 There’s a can of tomatoes, a little bit of garlic and onion, and a handful of mozzarella cheese.
-It’s so easy and you can have it on the table in about a half hour.

 Overhead view of pasta in a white bowl.